davidecotten/pymunk-screensaver/README.md

 - **Backgrounds must be transparent for the edge-detection to work right**
 - If the collisions seem wrong, press `F1` while the screensaver is running to get a debug view of the collision object
 - Delete the files in `C:\pymunk-screensaver\vertices\` to recalculate edges on next run
+- To mess with the physics:
+  - At the top of `./main.py`, there are some constants defined.
+Feel free to modify them to see what happens.

 ## Enjoy!